 Improve your induction process.
 Statistics show that employees tend to stick around if they had a good induction procedure.
 We all know how important first impressions are.
 Not making a good one could see a higher turnaround and a costly unnecessary expense to your business.

 With our previous post we looked at how your induction can help give the best first impression for your business.
 Now we explore how to create an effective induction system to enhance staff retention and loyalty, encourage safer practices and better performance.
+Now it is time to have a look at how revolutionising your employee induction training could really benefit your business.

 So just how can you improve your induction process?